If the death has happened within a hospital or nursing home you can contact us to instruct our services immediately on 01633 482291.

 We have an on-site chapel of rest.
 It is possible to arrange viewings before the funeral ceremony at the chapel.
 To arrange a viewing, please contact us.

-To register a death you must visit the local registry office in the district where the death occurred.
+To register a death you should visit the local registry office in the district where the death occurred as it is quicker, however, you can register the death at any registry office in Wales or England.
 Sometimes you have to book an appointment, so it is worth checking with the office first.

 Depending on your circumstances, you may qualify for help with funeral costs.
 To find out more please visit the government’s website here.